A Guide To Changing Homeowners Insurance

 With the declarations page, you can shop around, reviewing similar policies and seeing what they do and don’t cover in comparison.
 Maybe you want more coverage or think that you’re overpaying for the coverage you have.
 The declarations page makes it easier to see what you’re paying for.

 Differences in prices can reflect differences in coverage.
 With an itemized list in hand, you can assess your needs, gauge risk and decide what level of coverage you need.
+You may find you need to purchase additional hazard insurance to fully protect your home.

 Contact Your Current Insurance Company ASAP